Hepatitis C Care Team

 The program is funded to provide hepatitis C testing, treatment and supports to individuals who are at risk for or living with hepatitis C at all stages of the disease.

 Those at increased risk for hepatitis C include:

 - Street-involved Youth

-The Hepatitis C Care Team works in partnership with other health and social service providers to ensure clients are supported in all aspects of life – physical, emotional, psychological, and spiritual.
+The Hepatitis C Care Team works in partnership with other health and social service providers to ensure clients receive wraparound in all aspects of life and physical, emotional, and psychological services.
 Our core team consists of:

 - Social Workers

-Care and Treatment: We make an appointment with a Nurse, Infectious Disease Specialist and Social Worker for treatment work up, medication and assistance with managing symptoms related to Hepatitis C infection.
+Care and Treatment: We make an appointment with a prescriber (physician, nurse, infectious disease specialist) and meet with a social worker.
+The care team will determine treatment, medication and assistance with managing symptoms related to Hepatitis C infection.
 Treatment normally lasts anywhere from 8-24 weeks.

 Support: We provide you assistance with: